qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 - Machine learning is the process where computers learn to recognise patterns of data.
 - Artificial neural networks are a machine learning technique based on a model inspired by groups of neurons in the brain.
 - Artificial neural networks can be trained on example data.
-- Deep Learning is a machine learning technique based on using many artificial neurons arranged in layers.
+- Deep learning is a machine learning technique based on using many artificial neurons arranged in layers.
 - Neural networks learn by minimizing a loss function.
-- Deep Learning is well suited to classification and prediction problems such as image recognition.
+- Deep learning is well suited to classification and prediction problems such as image recognition.
-- To use Deep Learning effectively we need to go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, choosing a loss function, training the model, refine the model, measuring performance before we can classify data.
+- To use deep learning effectively we need to go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, choosing a loss function, training the model, refine the model, measuring performance before we can classify data.
-- Keras is a Deep Learning library that is easier to use than many of the alternatives such as TensorFlow and PyTorch.
+- Keras is a deep learning library that is easier to use than many of the alternatives such as TensorFlow and PyTorch.

 ::::::::::::::::::::::::::::::::::::::::::::::::